ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 ## Preprocessing: bias field correction and denoising {-}

-As in human studies, bias field correction and image denoising are standard preprocessing steps in improving overall image quality in mouse brain images.
+Bias field correction and image denoising are standard preprocessing steps in improving overall image quality in mouse brain images.
 The bias field, a gradual spatial intensity variation in images, can arise from various sources such as magnetic field inhomogeneity or acquisition artifacts, leading to distortions that can compromise the quality of brain images.
-Correcting for bias fields ensures a more uniform and consistent representation of brain structures, enabling accurate quantitative analysis.
+Correcting for bias fields ensures a more uniform and consistent representation of brain structures, enabling more accurate quantitative analysis.
 Additionally, brain images are often susceptible to various forms of noise, which can obscure subtle features and affect the precision of measurements.
 Denoising techniques help mitigate the impact of noise, enhancing the signal-to-noise ratio and improving the overall image quality.
-The well-known N4 bias field correction algorithm [@Tustison:2010ac] has its origins in the ANTs toolkit which was implemented and introduced into the ITK toolkit.
-Similarly, ANTsX contains an implementation of a well-performing patch-based denoising technique [@Manjon:2010aa] and is also available as an image filter to the ITK community.
+The well-known N4 bias field correction algorithm [@Tustison:2010ac] has its origins in the ANTs toolkit which was implemented and introduced into the ITK toolkit, i.e. ``ants.n4_bias_field_correction(...)``.
+Similarly, ANTsX contains an implementation of a well-performing patch-based denoising technique [@Manjon:2010aa] and is also available as an image filter to the ITK community, ``ants.denoise_image(...)``.

 ## Image registration {-}